linrongbin16/lin.vim/README.md

 Solve below issues:

-- Time-costing study and configure vim scripts - All behaviors configured follow vim community's best practice or most popular modern editors(just like [vscode](https://code.visualstudio.com/)).
+- Time-costing vim configurations - All behaviors follow community's best practice and most popular editors(just like [vscode](https://code.visualstudio.com/)).
-- Lack of programming language support or IDE-like features - [coc.nvim](https://github.com/neoclide/coc.nvim) and a set of plugins are installed, with a bunch of language servers embeded.
+- Lack of IDE-like features - [Coc.nvim](https://github.com/neoclide/coc.nvim) and a bunch of language servers and extensions are embeded.
-- Don't know how to install/choose/configure plugins: All plugins are selected carefully and well cooperated with each other.
-Provide best performance and user experience, cover most modern editor features(again, just like vscode).
+- Don't know how to choose/configure/manage vim plugins: All plugins are carefully selected and well cooperated for best performance and user experience, cover most modern editor features(again, just like vscode).
-- Time-costing repeat installation on different machines and OS - All done by one-line command (not on Windows for now), all behaviors are the same(the only difference is use cmd-key on macOS instead of alt-key on Windows/Linux).
+- Repeat installation on different OS and machines - All done by one-line command(not on Windows for now), all installations behave the same(the only difference is use Command-Key on macOS instead of Alt-Key on Windows/Linux).
-- Naive UI-looking and lack of icons/colorschemes - Pretty colorschemes, icons, opened tabs, file explorer, file status integrated.
+- Naive UI - Pretty colorschemes, icons, opened tabs, file explorer, file status integrated.
-- Special customization - Open and edit `~/.vimrc` `~/.vim/plugin.vim` `~/.vim/setting.vim`, or add a new language server with coc configuration `~/.vim/coc-settings.json`.
+- Custom needs - Open and edit `~/.vimrc` `~/.vim/plugin.vim` `~/.vim/setting.vim`, or add new coc configuration in `~/.vim/coc-settings.json`.

 ## Screenshots